-Perimenopause describes the years leading up to menopause; hormones are still present but levels fluctuate erratically.
+Perimenopause describes the years leading up to menopause.
+During this time period, hormones are still present, but their levels fluctuate erratically.

 Menopause is the day after a woman's final period.
 Doctors consider menopause complete if a woman has not had a period for at least a year.

 The term postmenopause is used for the years following menopause.